GRM Consulting

 About

-Now semi-retired, George offers an attractive fee structure for residential, industrial, commercial, and condominium property loss disputes — including mediation and arbitrator-neutral services on consent of both parties.
+Now semi-retired, George offers an attractive fee structure for residential, industrial, commercial, and condominium property loss disputes — including mediation and arbitration services on consent of both parties.

 Stack of legal documents